 More than half of the world’s population lives in urban areas that are only expected to become more crowded in the coming years.
 Conditions are worsening with traffic jams, pollution, increased waste production and poor management.
 But, the rise of new technologies like blockchain now seems to offer a solution.
 With free-flowing information and better communication, there is hope for salvation.
 This article explains how blockchain-based smart cities can create sharing economies and lists other uses.

-Blockchain-Based Smart Cities
+Why Blockchain for Smart Cities

 It is disconcerting to think that cities aren’t smart already because they really should be.
 No urban region should be un-smart as they are generally densely populated and so many lives are lived in it.
 But, the pursuit of rapid development instead of proper and sustainable growth of many urban regions has landed us in this troublesome situation.